[Opinion] Poland's ruling party's attempts to censor LGBTQ+ artists

 A recently-published report from the Artistic Freedom Initiative details the risks inherent to living in Poland as an LGBTQ+ artist and culture worker today, including potential job loss if their sexual orientation were made public, social stigmatisation and isolation, rampant online harassment, threats of harm, and the growing fear of suffering physical violence.

-As the situation in Poland for LGBTQ+ rights continues to deteriorate under PiS, many contemplate emigrating elsewhere in Europe to live and work in a safe environment where they can create freely.
+As the situation in Poland for LGBTQ+ rights continues to deteriorate under the PiS, many contemplate emigrating elsewhere in Europe to live and work in a safe environment where they can create freely.
 The mass emigration of LGBTQ+ Polish artists would represent both a devastating loss for Polish culture and a major step backwards for democracy — not only in Poland, but across the EU.

-PiS's continued abuse of over-broad blasphemy and defamation suits as an excuse to denigrate LGBTQ+ art and artists in the public eye is unacceptable.
+The PiS's continued abuse of over-broad blasphemy and defamation suits as an excuse to denigrate LGBTQ+ art and artists in the public eye is unacceptable.

 Though the EU's financial interventions are a necessary and appropriate step, Poland's flagrant disregard for upholding shared EU values of equality and respect for the human rights of LGBTQ+ Poles underscores the limited effectiveness of such interventions.
-More importantly, PiS's unwillingness to protect and respect their own citizens in the absence of financial penalties has a lasting, negative impact on the development of Poland's LGBTQ+ community.
+More importantly, the PiS's unwillingness to protect and respect their own citizens in the absence of financial penalties has a lasting, negative impact on the development of Poland's LGBTQ+ community.

 Fearing legal repercussions, LGBTQ+ Poles are currently unable to fully enjoy their right to free expression.
 As such, it is critical for the EU to consider effective mechanisms to ensure the protection of fundamental human rights as the politics of its member states radically change under far-right leaders.